Back to school means majority in classrooms for Derby USD 260

-Derby schools is seeing roughly 75-percent of the kids in class with the rest in remote learning.
+Derby schools is seeing roughly 75% of the kids in class with the rest in remote learning.

-“We are excited to be back,” said Katie Carlson, Director of Communications for USD 260 Derby Schools.
+“We are excited to be back,” said Katie Carlson, director of communications for USD 260 Derby.
 “And optimistic we will be able to remain there.
 But that’s why we review every couple of weeks.”

-Gating criteria for in the classroom learning is reviewed by the Derby Schools gating criteria committee.

 “To make informed, current decisions with the safety of students and staff at the forefront,” said Carlson.